oneblink/analytics-sdk-js/README.md

 If you are a BlinkMobile customer, you can access your analytics through the [BlinkMobile Analytics Console](https://console.blinkm.io) or your custom installation if you have one.
 For more information, please contact support@blinkmobile.com.au.

-Please Note: This is an alpha release.
+Please Note: This is only just out of alpha release.
 It is currently being used by a number of BlinkMobile NodeJS projects.
-Theorerically, it could work for client-side javascript applications with a build step but it has not been tested in that context.
+It has not yet been tested on client-side projects.
+If you have a special requirement, please [request a feature](https://github.com/blinkmobile/analytics-sdk-js/issues).

 ## Installation